 Clothing for Hot and Sunny Days

 - Water is life (and important).
 So invest in a good stainless steel or insulated water bottle.
 You will use this item again when traveling and maybe even help you drink more water everyday at home.
-Hydration is critical even on chilly trips, but also make sure you eat those salty snacks guides will offer you during the day!
+Hydration is critical even on chilly rafting trips, but also make sure you eat those salty snacks guides will offer you during the day!

 Camp Clothing and Gear

-- Go to the thrift store.
-It’s usually a fun outing, and you may find some good deals.
+- Rafting dress-up, head to the thrift store.
+It’s usually a fun outing, and you may find something to improve your river fashion wear.
+Whether it’s your run of the mill Hawaiian shirt, or something more bold like a party dress or costume, get ready to rock it.
 Pick up a funky long sleeve river shirt or two for $5.
-You may even find some quick dry items such as shorts or a total steal of a great brand that has barely been used.We river folk love to have some solid style out there.
-Whether it’s your run of the mill Hawaiian shirt, or something more bold like a party dress, get ready to rock it.
+We river folk love to have some solid style out there.
+You may even find some quick dry items such as shorts or a total steal of a great brand that has barely been used.

-- Bring a lightweight bag to separate your toiletries.
-Sunscreen is the obvious first topic for spending time living outside.
-I suggest avoiding the aerosol sprays — they end up going more into the air than on your skin, often smell strongly and are poor for the environment (and may irritate your fellow river runners).
-Instead check out Sierra Madre from the Super Salve Company.
+- Sunscreen is obviously important to wear rafting.
+Avoid brining aerosol sprays — they end up going more into the air than on your skin, often smell strongly and are poor for the environment (and irritate your fellow river runners).
+Check out Sierra Madre from the Super Salve Company.
 There are other good brands such as Alba or Badger but, find one that works for your body, and don’t forget to apply it to your neck, feet and hands.

 - Widdle your toiletries down to the essentials (you don’t need every face serum you may use at home) and buy travel sized stuff.